shakes76/PatternAnalysis-2024/recognition/improved_unet3d_47022173/README.md

 ## Discussion

+The model trained very quickly with the dice scores, training loss and validation loss all plateauing at approximately 20 epochs.
+This may indicate that the training set is quite limited.
-The model achieved the desired dice scores across all labels.
-The model predictions are visually 'fuzzy' compared to the ground truths, which indicate that the predictions are not as accurate as they should be ideally.
+Visually, the model predictions are 'fuzzy' compared to the ground truths, which indicate that the predictions are not as accurate as they should be ideally.
 To improve a larger dataset should be used, only 195 images were used to train the model (out of a total of 211).
 A larger dataset and more augmentations e.g., [RandomMotion](https://torchio.readthedocs.io/transforms/augmentation.html), may result in better performance.
 The lowest dice score accuracy was for the rectum.
 This body part is quite small compared to the rest so a better loss function may help e.g., [DiceCELoss](https://docs.monai.io/en/stable/losses.html#diceceloss), improve this performance.

+Another consideration was that the model was downsampled from 256 x 256 x 128 to 128 x 128 x 64.
+This downsampling in the resolution reduced the total information of an image by a factor 8.
+This will definitely have reduced the accuracy of the model.
+The decision to downsample the images made to reduce the memory demand and speed up training.
+Using the original image dimensions in training instead of downsampling will likely improve performance.

 ## Conclusion

+This project explored using the 3D Improved UNet for segmenting MRI scans of male hips.
+The model successfully achieved the required dice scores of 0.7 across all labels: background, body, bone, bladder, rectum, prostate.

 ## References